knifeayumu/SillyTavern-LALib/README/expressions.md

-## Locigal Operators
+## Logical Operators

-Locigal operators combine two boolean values.
+Logical operators combine two boolean values.
 Three logical operators are available (in order of precedence):
 - `and`: true when both sides are true
 - `or`: true when at least one side is true
 - `xor`: true when only one side is true ("either or")